-Haul Road Construction Underway Construction is projected to be completed by the end of September 2017 Update: 8/15/17 – 8/25/17 We will be working in-water…Read More
+Haul Road Construction Underway Construction is projected to be completed by the end of September 2017.
+Update: 9/9/2017 Klickitat River In Water Work COMPLETE Note…Read More

 The Big Picture

 The Klickitat River is spectacular: Make a trip to the river and you’ll see why its lower 10.8 miles were designated as Wild and Scenic.
 Columbia Land Trust acquired its first land here in 2001; since then, we’ve markedly expanded the amount of land we care for.
 Our most ambitious restoration project?
 We’re removing eight miles of an old road from the Klickitat River shore, allowing the river to reclaim its historic floodplain for the first time in 80 years.
 We also care for land along the Little White Salmon, a 19-mile-long Columbia River tributary to the west, which courses through similar terrain and is a go-to hotspot for whitewater kayakers.

 Both the Klickitat and the Little White Salmon Rivers are critical for native plants and wildlife: The area’s Oregon white oak woodlands and pine-oak forests support more than 200 species, including Lewis’s woodpeckers and the state-threatened western gray squirrel.
 Millennia-old runs of salmon and steelhead spawn and grow stronger in these rivers.
 Our challenge is protecting this paradisaical area from the very real threat of development while finding conservation solutions that allow land-connected livelihoods, such as farming, ranching, and forestry, to continue.